You know, the question I keep getting asked over the week, oh, you got to help Trump.

 But I finally called him.

-I said, This guy keeps coming.
+I said, this guy keeps coming.

-He says, Now he's a wacko.
+He says, nah, he's a wacker.

 There's a lot of people out there.